 The abbreviation for the specification: FIGI

-The ontology or vocabulary name: GlobalInstrumentIdentifiers, SecurityTypes, and PricingSources
+The ontology or vocabulary name: GlobalInstrumentIdentifiers

 Note that the URI/IRI strategy for the ontology and two related vocabularies takes a “slash” rather than “hash” approach, in order to accommodate server-side applications.
 Though not technically necessary, this specification does mandate namespace prefixes to be used.
 These are constructed as follows with the components separate by “-“: